Skip to Main Content

 • Copyright law varies from country to country.
 There is no international standard.

-The four principles of fair use must be collectively weighed.
 The application of one principle does not negate the other three to make the copying of a work fair or unfair.
 This is particularly vital in educational institutions where it is easy to feel that educational purposes tip the scale in favor of fair use.
 Example, if the motivation for placing a textbook on eReserve is to create a cost-savings for the student, this is a clearly defined case of adverse effect on the market.
 The author and publisher are being denied profit from sales.

-Time limits apply.
 Again, there is no stated timeline or mathematical equation to determine if what was once fair use becomes unfair.
 However, consideration to first time use versus repeated use must be factored.
 Faculty members may be inclined to teach from the same copied article or book, semester after semester.
 If the copied materials are used repeatedly long term, a court of law may determine it to be a case of lost revenue to the creator and therefore infringement.
 It is an established best practice among libraries that a copy is retained no longer than one semester.

-Passwords are encouraged.
 In order to build a stronger case for fair use, the use of passwords for electronic copies is highly encouraged.
 This ensures that a faculty member and/or the library is not publicly distributing works with copyright protections.

 Copyright vs. License